alemiranda95/ZemogaChallengeKMM/README.md

 ![ios-2](/images/ios-2.png)

 ## About
 This app is the Zemoga employment selection challenge developed using Kotlin Multiplatform Mobile.

 It consists in an app that retrieves and displays posts and their information from a public REST api.

 ## Proposed Architecture
 The architecture used was MVVM with Clean Architecture.

+The entire business logic is encapsulated in the shared module, which is used by both platforms.

+The corresponding UI for each platform was implemented natively.
 ![architecture](/images/architecture.png)

 ## Libraries